William Ewart Gladstone: Chancellor of the Exchequer (1852–1855)

-In 1852, following the appointment of Lord Aberdeen as Prime Minister, head of a coalition of Whigs and Peelites, Gladstone became Chancellor of the Exchequer.
+In 1852, following the appointment of Lord Aberdeen as prime minister, head of a coalition of Whigs and Peelites, Gladstone became Chancellor of the Exchequer.
 The Whig Sir Charles Wood and the Tory Disraeli had both been perceived to have failed in the office and so this provided Gladstone with a great political opportunity.

-His first budget in 1853 almost completed the work begun by Peel eleven years before in simplifying Britain's tariff of duties and customs.
-123 duties were abolished and 133 duties were reduced.
+His first budget in 1853 almost completed the work begun by Peel eleven years before in simplifying Britain's tariff of duties and customs.123 duties were abolished and 133 duties were reduced.
 The income tax had legally expired but Gladstone proposed to extend it for seven years to fund tariff reductions:

-We propose, then, to re-enact it for two years, from April, 1853, to April, 1855, at the rate of 7d. in the £; from April, 1855, to enact it for two more years at 6d. in the £; and then for three years more ... from April, 1857, at 5d.
-Under this proposal, on 5 April 1860, the income-tax will by law expire.
+We propose, then, to re-enact it for two years, from April 1853 to April 1855, at the rate of 7d. in the £; from April 1855, to enact it for two more years at 6d. in the £; and then for three years more ... from April 1857, at 5d.
+Under this proposal, on 5 April 1860, the income tax will by law expire.

 Gladstone wanted to maintain a balance between direct and indirect taxation and to abolish income tax.
 He knew that its abolition depended on a considerable retrenchment in government expenditure.
 He therefore increased the number of people eligible to pay it by lowering the threshold from £150 to £100.
 The more people that paid income tax, Gladstone believed, the more the public would pressure the government into abolishing it.

-Gladstone argued that the £100 line was "the dividing line ... between the educated and the labouring part of the community" and that therefore the income tax payers and the electorate were to be the same people, who would then vote to cut government expenditure.
+Gladstone argued that the £100 line was "the dividing line ... between the educated and the labouring part of the community" and that therefore the income taxpayers and the electorate were to be the same people, who would then vote to cut government expenditure.

 The budget speech (delivered on 18 April), nearly five hours long, raised Gladstone "at once to the front rank of financiers as of orators".
-H.C.G.
-Matthew has written that Gladstone "made finance and figures exciting, and succeeded in constructing budget speeches epic in form and performance, often with lyrical interludes to vary the tension in the Commons as the careful exposition of figures and argument was brought to a climax".
+Colin Matthew has written that Gladstone "made finance and figures exciting, and succeeded in constructing budget speeches epic in form and performance, often with lyrical interludes to vary the tension in the Commons as the careful exposition of figures and argument was brought to a climax".

 The contemporary diarist Charles Greville wrote of Gladstone's speech: